cs1302uga/cs1302-ce04/README.md

    allow "-" to be specified for arbitrary file names in the list of command-line arguments, then modify it to accomodate that feature.

+1. Run your enhanced `MyCat` program by passing in two filenames as command-line arguments.
+Make sure the first filename does not exist in the file system.
+Your program should catch this exception and still print the contents of the second file (assuming it exists).

 1. Update the comments in the source code to reflect any functionality that has been added since the beginning of this exercise.